-Join Morten Rand-Hendriksen for an in-depth discussion in this video What you should know before starting this course, part of Start with a Theme: Twenty Thirteen.
+Join Morten Rand-Hendriksen for an in-depth discussion in this video What you should know before starting this course, part of WordPress Themes: Twenty Thirteen.

 This course looks at the default theme named 2013, that ships with WordPress 3.6 and is available on wordpress.com.
 2013 Is blog-centric, and focuses on post formats to differentiate content.
 Before looking at 2013 with me, it's important that you have a functioning WordPress site to work with, and that you know the basics of how to set up and configure a WordPress site and publish content.
 If this is the first time you're using WordPress, I encourage you to go check out my WordPress essential training, or WordPress.com essential training courses in the lynda.com library.